Hints for a Geon from Causal Dynamic Triangulations: Technical setup

 As with ordinary lattice simulations, CDT simulations generate configurations, in terms of space-times triangulated by simplices, to approximate a path integral \cite{Ambjorn:2012jv,Loll:2019rdj}.
 On these configurations correlation functions are measured, and then statistically analyzed.

 For the creation of the configurations we use the code of \cite{Ambjorn:2021yvk}.
 For technical details of CDT simulations and notations, we refer to \cite{Ambjorn:2012jv}.
 For the exploratory simulations at hand, we employed a single simulation point at the bare parameters $\Delta=0.6$ and $\kappa_0=2.2$, which exhibits a de Sitter-like space time on average \cite{Loll:2019rdj}, and thus a (classical) positive cosmological constant.
-Moreover, the lattice spacing, i.\ e.\ the (spatial) length of the simplices used to triangulate the space-time, has been estimated to be about $\approx2.1$ Planck lengths \cite{Ambjorn:2008wc}, which we will take here at face value.
+Moreover, the lattice spacing, i.\ e.\ the (spatial) length $a$ of the simplices used to triangulate the space-time, has been estimated to be about $\approx2.1$ Planck lengths \cite{Ambjorn:2008wc}, which we will take here at face value.
 We performed simulations on $(N_t,N_\text{simp})=(60,80$k$)$, $(80,160$k$)$, and $(80,320$k$)$, with $N_t$ the temporal extent of the foliated space-time ({\it i.e.} the number of time slices) and $N_\text{simp}$ the number of (4,1)-simplices, which connect the time slices.
-Since we did not find any statistical significant dependence on the volume, i.\ e.\ within $2-3\sigma$, we will show in the following only results from the largest volume \cite{MPP:unpublished}.
+Our setups are periodic in temporal direction and have spatially spherical boundary conditions.
+We note that the effective obtained geometry is found \cite{Ambjorn:2008wc,Klitgaard:2020rtv} to be four-dimensional spherical, and thus (Euclidean) de Sitter.
+Since we did not find any statistical significant dependence on the volume for our primary observables, i.\ e.\ within $2-3\sigma$, we will show in the following only results from the largest volume.
+Some more details on the volume dependence are presented in the appendix.

 We denote quantities at fixed foliation a time-slice, and everything on or in between two neighboring foliations a fat time-slice.
-In total, we calculated for each case 5000 (2000 for $N_\text{simp}=320$k) configurations, following standard procedures for thermalization and decorrelation \cite{Brunekreef:2023ljt}.
-We choose spatially spherical boundary conditions at fixed foliation and periodic boundary condition in foliation direction.
-We note that the effective obtained geometry is found \cite{Ambjorn:2008wc,Klitgaard:2020rtv} to be four-dimensional spherical, and thus (Euclidean) de Sitter.
+In total, we calculated for each case 5000 (2000 for $N_\text{simp}=320$k and 500 for the study of the $\delta$-dependence in the appendix) configurations, following standard procedures for thermalization and decorrelation \cite{Brunekreef:2023ljt}.

 In order to extract the correlation functions we discuss in Sec.~\ref{s:geon}, three primary quantities are needed per configuration: One is the number of simplices per time-slice, which is directly accessible.
 The second are spatial distances, which require more careful evaluation, and the third quantity are curvature scalars.